Hillclimbing: Romania

 In Romania, the first major event was the Feleac course, in Cluj.
 From 1930, it was a round in the European Hill Climb Championship.
 A record of the Feleac was set by famous German racer Hans Stuck in 1938, driving a 600 bhp Auto Union Grand Prix car.
 Stuck stormed through the 7 km gravel course in 2 min 56 sec.
-In recent decades, the course was widened in order to be suitable for intense traffic and therefore is considered inappropriate for auto racing.
+In recent decades, the course was widened to be suitable for heavy traffic and therefore is considered inappropriate for auto racing.

 The modern Romanian hillclimbing event is the Viteză în Coastă or Campionatul Național de Viteză pe Traseu Montan (VTM).

 Slovakia

 There are several traditional hillclimbing race events in Slovakia.
-Some of the best known and most popular include the Pezinská Baba hillclimb race and the Dobšinský Kopec hillclimb race.
+Some of the best-known and most popular include the Pezinská Baba hillclimb race and the Dobšinský Kopec hillclimb race.

-One of the most well known Slovak drivers competing in local and international hillclimb events is Jozef Béreš.
+One of the most well-known Slovak drivers competing in local and international hillclimb events is Jozef Béreš.
 Béreš is also very popular on social media networks thanks to the videos of him driving his legendary Audi Quattro S1 racecar.

 Switzerland

 Motor racing was banned in Switzerland in the aftermath of the fatal collision between cars at the 24 Hours of Le Mans race in 1955.
 However, this prohibition does not extend to events where drivers compete only indirectly via the clock.
-Events such as rallies, hillclimbs and slaloms are very popular, including the FIA European Hill Climb Championship.
+Events such as rallies, hillclimbs, and slaloms are very popular, including the FIA European Hill Climb Championship.

-The most known hillclimb races are the Gurnigelrennen, the course en côte Ayent – Anzère, the course en côte St. Ursanne – Les Rangiers, and the historic Klausen Hill Climb known as the Klausenpassrennen.
-Ludovico Scarfiotti clinched the European hillclimb championship at Ollon-Villars on August 30, 1965, driving a Dino Ferrari 2-litre.
+The most well-known hillclimb races are the Gurnigelrennen, the course en côte Ayent – Anzère, the course en côte St. Ursanne – Les Rangiers, and the historic Klausen Hill Climb known as the Klausenpassrennen.
+Ludovico Scarfiotti clinched the European hillclimb championship at Ollon-Villars on August 30, 1965, driving a Dino Ferrari 2-liter.